Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 Book your Holiday for Christmas ahead of time

 We have noticed that more people book their second, third and sometimes fourth Bareboat Christmas day celebrations year after year.
-It seems that going away for a tropical Christmas is becoming a family tradition for some.
+Going away for a tropical Christmas seems to be a family tradition for some.

-To avoid disappointment, we suggest booking your Christmas Holiday months ahead of time so that you secure the boat and dates you want.
-Also, make sure you arrange Hamilton Island early too.
+To avoid disappointment, we suggest booking your Christmas Holiday months ahead so that you secure the boat and dates you want.
+Also, make sure you arrange Hamilton Island early.

 * indicates required